zeeguu-ecosystem/Zeeguu-Reader/doc/manual/design/architecture.md

 - Aim for a clear separation of concerns in order to improve modularity of the system.
 - Comprehensibility of the code.
-- Compatability amoung most modern web browsers and platforms.
+- Compatibility among most modern web browsers and platforms.
 - Fault tolerance.
 - Responsiveness.
 - The implementation should strive for efficiency and avoid redundancy.

-In the following sections, we will present how we tried to follow these goals.
+In the following sections, we will present how these goals are followed.

 ## Making modules
-[Ecmascript](https://en.wikipedia.org/wiki/ECMAScript) 2015 (ES2015) introduced a significant addition to the syntax that Javascript implements, among which, most important to us, are *modules*.
+[ECMAscript](https://en.wikipedia.org/wiki/ECMAScript) 2015 (ES2015) introduced a significant addition to the syntax that Javascript implements, among which, most important to us, are *modules*.
 However, current browser support for ES2015 is low: we do not have the luxury of only developing for the possible future where compatability might increase.
 To resolve this issue, transpilers like [Babel](https://babeljs.io/) exist: a program that converts next generation Javascript into current day, ubiquitously compatible, Javascript.

-[Webpack](https://webpack.js.org/) builds on top of Babel, which allows you to generate a single (neatly minified) backwards compatible file for each entrypoint and the css files used by it.
-Using Webpack we write all our code in the readable and modular ES2016 definition, define a `main.js` for every package as an entry point, and then transpile it into four single files (2 JavaScript, 2 CSS).
-These minified files can be included into our HTML documents, which allows the browser to invoke those files and allow them to perform their tasks.
+[Webpack](https://webpack.js.org/) builds on top of Babel, which allows you to generate a single (neatly minified) backwards compatible files for each package entrypoint and the css files used by it.
+Using Webpack we write all the code in the readable and modular ES2015 definition, define a `main.js` for every package as an entry point, and then transpile it into 4 single files (2 JavaScript, 2 CSS).
+These files can be included into our HTML documents, which allows the browser to invoke those files and allow them to perform their tasks.

-- `subscription.entry.MAJOR.MINOR.PATCH.js`
+- `subscription.MAJOR.MINOR.PATCH.js`
 - `subscription.MAJOR.MINOR.PATCH.css`
-- `translation.entry.MAJOR.MINOR.PATCH.js`
+- `translation.MAJOR.MINOR.PATCH.js`
 - `translation.MAJOR.MINOR.PATCH.css`

 [Semantic versioning](http://semver.org/) is applied to the naming of these files in order to prevent caching of outdated versions.
-This version is defined in the `package.json` configuration file.
+The version number is defined in the `package.json` configuration file.

 ## Design overview
-Using these tools, we will were able to define our system as follows:
+Using these tools, we are able to define the system as follows:

 ![Overview Diagram](asset/overview.png)